-Customer-experience is vitally important for any brick-and-mortar businesses, but even more so for online stores and website.
+Customer experience is vitally important for any brick-and-mortar business, but even more so for online stores and websites.
 It takes much more effort to walk out of a store than it does to close out of a web browser (not to mention the guilt that comes from being stared at by the cashiers as you leave without buying anything).

 Websites are a brand’s primary web presence.
 Online advertising, email marketing, social media marketing, and mobile marketing are all channels that work to direct traffic back to the website.
 Think of the website as a wheel hub and any additional channels as spokes.
 Special attention should be paid to the wheel hub because spokes don’t offer much without something strong holding them together.